 Works in areas of mapped regional ecosystems may require additional permits from the Department of Environment and Science.

-To find out if your property has protected vegetation, including whether heritage protection or development approval conditions may apply to vegetation on your property, contact Council on 07 3403 8888.
+To find out if your property has protected vegetation, including whether heritage protection or development approval conditions may apply to vegetation on your property, you can request a map and report online or contact Council on 07 3403 8888.

 Do I need a permit?